The spiritual world is not straightforward

 However, we must be careful with information planted by the enemy.
 I noted in the beginning that I've seen a lot of false teaching and bad influences in the church.
 Some of it can be very harmful and spread demons, so we need to evaluate things carefully and determine if we really got something from God to share before running with it.
 The world is over saturated with lies and misinformation in our Internet age, and if we just assume it is all good information and run with it, it will come back to haunt us when the bad information makes it so we can't pick out the good from the bad.

-Plus, spreading lies about some things can bring curses.
+Plus, spreading lies about some things, like the True Gospel, can bring curses.
 So be respectful of the True Gospel.
-Understand it and teach it correctly, because you can be cursed for teaching and following false ones.
+Understand it and teach it correctly, because you can be cursed for teaching lies and following false gospels.
 Why would God allow us to be cursed with imposters if teaching the gospel correctly did not matter?
 He tests us and wants us to give appropriate respect to what is sacred, so spreading lies about how we are saved was made a sin that demons attach to.